Huy-Ngo/acanban/docs/source/meth/ux.rst

    slides --> "/p/<uuid>/slides/eval"

 Project's tabs are mutually interlinked but for brevity they are not connected in the figure.
+Additionally, POST-only endpoints redirects back to referrer upon success.

 Due to complexity, task-related endpoints are documented separately in :numref:`tnav`, which consists of the ones listed below.
 Pages in ``/p/<uuid>/tasks``, including the Kanban board, exclusively serves :ref:`objcollab`.